Course Descriptions: Specialization in Somatic Studies

 DPS 851, 2 units

-Throughout the third year of coursework students will participate in at least 60 hours of fieldwork or therapeutic practice that will further their own learning goals and provide an opportunity to integrate the theories, ideas, and experiences they have gained in the first two years.
+Continuing into the second year of summer fieldwork, students will participate in a minimum of 70 hours of on-site fieldwork or therapeutic practice that will further their own learning goals and provide an opportunity to integrate the theories, ideas, and experiences within the somatic program.
+It is also expected that the student will devote a minimum of 130 hours of adjunctive hours to completing this four-unit course.
 Fieldwork will involve entering into a particular community setting with the intention of studying some aspect of community experience that relates to the learning goals of this program.
 Practice will involve actually practicing therapeutically with clients or patients in a mode in which the student is qualified.
+Pass/No Pass Prerequisite DPS 900

 Depth Transformative Practices